 GDPR is about data security.
 So, once you’ve explained what needs to be done, provide best practice guidelines or advice for making sure you get there.
 Clear policies in unambiguous terms, circulated to all and possibly signed up to leave less room for error.
 Establish how you’ll keep your sensitive information safe, and who and where will have access to it, inside and outside your business.

-A high volume of U.K. companies across the board, including many FM organisations are diligently complying with Article 30’s obligation to appoint a data protection officer, with approximately 4 out of 10 respondents to a recent study1 saying they are naming one.
+A high volume of U.K. companies across the board, including many Facilities Management organisations are diligently complying with Article 30’s obligation to appoint a data protection officer, with approximately 4 out of 10 respondents to a recent study1 saying they are naming one.

-One sensible rule of thumb to ensure your FM organisation is demonstrating it is doing all it can to protect data is to urge employees only to share the information they absolutely need to.
-If someone asks them to email something, advise your FM employees not to just send the whole document or file, but send the relevant part only.
+One sensible rule of thumb to ensure your Facilities Management organisation is demonstrating it is doing all it can to protect data is to urge employees only to share the information they absolutely need to.
+If someone asks them to email something, advise your Facilities Management employees not to just send the whole document or file, but send the relevant part only.
 Most damage or exposure to breaking data compliance regulations can be prevented simply by making sure people think properly and don’t share any information that could get into the wrong hands.

 3 Review processes, and partners

 GDPR effectiveness and compliance requires slick processes and strict governance.
 Take a detailed look at how you’re currently doing things with regard to data security and confidentiality.
 Be honest about any shortcomings, and develop a plan to eradicate them quickly.
 If necessary, put new processes in place to ensure compliance.